faulkt/OTelD1Workshops/OpenTelemetry-Retail-standalone.md

 Lets take a closer look at the traces we generated.
 Navigate to the Distributed Traces page and click into the most recent `Request to Currency Service` trace.
 If we resolved our previous issue, you should notice that the newly ingested spans no longer contain a span event indicating a request failure.
 Instead, you should see two sections 'Attributes' and 'Resource Attributes' within the trace summary.

 OpenTelemetry allows you to provide metadata about your Resources and the Spans they emit via key-value pairs called attributes.
 We have created a span attribute called `conversion_total` to track the conversion amount returned by the Currency Service.
 It can be seen that Dynatrace is detecting it within the span attribute section.
 Like Span event attributes, span attributes need to be whitelisted in Dynatrace in order to show up within Traces.
-To whitelist the span attribute, you can either do it directly from the indicators in the trace summary or from the Server-side service monitoring section of the Settings menu.
+To whitelist the span attribute, you can either do it directly from the helpers in the trace summary or from the Server-side service monitoring section of the Settings menu.
 Note that we won't see the attribute values in Dynatrace until we generate more traces.

 ![attributes](assets/save-attribute.gif)